dwave-examples/distributed-computing/README.md

 #### Partition Size Constraint

-To efficiently distributed the operational load across computers in our system, we would like the partitions to have equal size.
+To efficiently distribute the operational load across computers in our system, we would like the partitions to have equal size.
 If N is the total number of nodes in the graph and k is the number of partitions available, each partition should have size N/k.
 We enforce this by requiring that the sum of binary